-The primary assumption is given with the basic cognitive systems for object structures, expression structures, and the meaning function matching objects and expressions.
+PICTORIAL AND EVERYDAY TEXTUAL: The primary assumption is given with the basic cognitive systems for object structures, expression structures, and the meaning function matching objects and expressions.
 These systems are inside our heads somewhere in the brain and cannot be shown to others.
-To support a more transparent working one can represent (encode) parts of the object structure in a collection of visual drawings as well as part of the expressions in a collection of readable words.
+To support a more transparent working one can represent (encode) parts of the object structure in a collection of visual drawings as well as parts of the expressions in a collection of readable words.
 Presupposing the known meaning function one can construct an implicit mapping between visual objects and written words by compiling a lexicon associating viewable objects and readable expressions, a pictorial-textual lexicon (LT-Lexicon).
-Grounded in such a lexicon one can represent real-world processes either with a sequence of drawings (like in a comic or story board) or as a sequence of language expressions like in a story.
+Grounded in such a lexicon one can represent real-world processes either with a sequence of drawings (like in a comic or story board) or as a sequence of language expressions (like in a story).
 The highest understandability can be reached by combining the drawings with the written expressions.
-The static objects, properties and relations can be represented directly by drawings and by written expressions.
-Changes can be processed by drawings only implicitly by successive pictures which are different.
-With written expressions one can use special expressions talking about actions and changes, but the meaning of these expressions is also not directly encoded but only indirectly by referring to static objects and properties in a situation and telling that they
+This would result in a picture story which has to be distinguished from a comic.
+In a picture story you have the pictorial and the textual mode which are each in principle 'self-contained', independent from each other.
+In a comic the text is complementing the drawings, but the text as such is not self-contained.

-Figure 3.2: Different kinds of actor stories with regard to meaning
+Figure 3.2: Different modes of actor stories with regard to meaning